-- In accordance with the FATF Recommendations, the Bailiwick, led by the States of 2.12 Guernsey's Policy & Resources Committee, has conducted a National Risk Assessment ("NRA").
-The NRA was based on the methodology developed by the International Monetary Fund ("IMF") supplemented by additional information provided by the relevant agencies within the Bailiwick and industry to ensure a thorough assessment of the ML and FT risks presented by the individual sectors within the finance industry and products and services from within the Bailiwick.
+In accordance with the FATF Recommendations, the Bailiwick, led by the States of 2.12 Guernsey's Policy & Resources Committee, conducted a National Risk Assessment ("NRA") which was intially published in January 2020.
+An updated NRA was published in December 2023 colloquially known as NRA2.
+The NRA is based on the methodology developed by the International Monetary Fund ("IMF") supplemented by additional information provided by the relevant agencies within the Bailiwick and industry to ensure a thorough assessment of the ML, FT and PF risks presented by the individual sectors within the finance industry and products and services from within the Bailiwick.
 The key finding of the NRA with regard to ML risk is that as an international finance centre with a low domestic crime rate, the Bailiwick's greatest ML risks comes from the laundering of the proceeds of foreign criminality.
 The underlying offences most likely to be involved are bribery and corruption and fraud (including tax evasion).
-The key finding of the NRA with regard to FT risks is that the greatest risks come from its crossborder business being used to support foreign terrorism, by funds being passed through or administered from the Bailiwick.
+The key finding of the NRA with regard to FT risks is that the greatest risks come from its cross-border business being used to support foreign terrorism, by funds being passed through or administered from the Bailiwick.
 However, this risk is much lower than the ML risks from cross-border business.
 FT from cross-border business is most likely to arise in the context of secondary terrorist financing, i.e. where criminal proceeds are used to fund terrorism.
+NRA2 has increased the stated risk of ML in eGambling from medium lower to medium and for terrorist financing from much lower to lower.
+NRA2 has identified that the risks of PF in the Bailiwick are very low and accordingly the risks of PF in the eGambling sector are negligible.
 The assessment of risks and vulnerabilities detailed within the NRA will naturally cascade through to specified businesses within the Bailiwick.
 In this respect, references are made throughout Schedule 4 and this guidance requires the operator to have regard to the content of the NRA when undertaking certain activities, for example, the formulation of its business risk assessments and risk appetite.
-The Bailiwick will continue to review the NRA on an on-going and trigger-event basis, making changes as necessary taking into account market changes, the advancement of technology and data collected from industry, for example, through various surveys and regulatory returns. - 2.13 A copy of the Bailiwick's NRA can be found on the website of the States of Guernsey's Policy & Resources Committee:
+The Bailiwick will continue to review the NRA on an on-going and trigger-event basis, making changes as necessary taking into account market changes, the advancement of technology and data collected from industry, for example, through various surveys and regulatory returns.

+2.13 A copy of the Bailiwick's NRA2 can be found on the website of the States of Guernsey's Policy & Resources Committee: